JohanLindeque/drone-project-group5/README.md

 # Drone Project Website

-This repository contains the official website for the Drone Project developed by a group of 3rd year BSc Computing students at [Your University Name].
+This repository contains the official website for the Drone Project developed by a group of 3rd year BSc Computing students at Belgium Campus.
 Our project explores the innovative applications of drone technology in various industries, focusing on security, monitoring, and transforming possibilities.

 ## About